 Not that hard, huh?

 Just like her photos, her bio can be a treasure trove of topics for you to play with.
+You can be sure she's checking out your Tinder bio too.
 If she has a strong opinion on something, then there’s a decent chance she’ll tell you right there in her bio.